 The main treatment for angiosarcoma of the heart is surgery.
 Your surgeon aims to remove as much of the cancer as possible, with a border of healthy tissue (margin) around it.
-After surgery the tissue around the cancer is sent to the laboratory.
-A specialist doctor (pathologist) looks at the cells under a microscope.
-They check for any cancer cells left behind.
 Having a border of healthy tissue without an cancer cells is important.
 It aims to lower the risk of angiosarcoma coming bak in the same place.

 Unfortunately it is not always possible to completely remove the cancer.
 It depends on the size of the sarcoma, and where it is in your heart.

 You might also have radiotherapy or chemotherapy as part of your treatment.

 Sadly, angiosarcoma of the heart often grows quickly.
 In most people who are diagnosed the sarcoma has already spread to other parts of the body.
 The most common place for it to spread is the lungs.
 In this situation, surgery won't cure it.